Dig Me Out: Legacy

 Retrospectively, Dig Me Out is considered Sleater-Kinney's breakthrough album.
 According to About.com's Anthony Carew, the record took the band "from the cult corner of the Pacific Northwest to international acclaim".
 Writing for Nooga.com, Joshua Pickard stated that the album "was a revelation for both its clever use of punk principles and for its breakdown of social assumptions."
 With the album, Pickard felt that Sleater-Kinney "succeeded in reshaping what was considered possible for punk rock", and that the album transformed the band into "an institution of rebellion and proponents of a musical insurgency.
 And they never compromised on their ideas of what music could and should be."

 Dig Me Out is frequently included on several publications' best album lists.
 In 1999, Spin editors ranked it at No. 21 on their list of The 90 Greatest Albums of the '90s.
 In 2001, the magazine placed it at No. 19 on its list of 50 Most Essential Punk Records.
 In 2005, the album was ranked No. 24 in Spin's 100 Greatest Albums, 1985–2005.
 In 2008, the song "Dig Me Out" was ranked No. 44 in Rolling Stone's "100 Greatest Guitar Songs of All Time".
 In 2011, the album was placed at No. 71 by Slant Magazine on its list of The 100 Best Albums of the 1990s.
 In 2012, the album was ranked No. 272 on Rolling Stone's 500 Greatest Albums of All Time, and No. 189 on their 2020 edition.
 Spin ranked it at No. 74 on their 125 Best Albums of the Past 25 Years, stating that "Dig Me Out captures the noise of a soul-filled body shaking itself awake, and that's an experience that bridges any gender divide."
 The album was ranked No. 47 on Pitchfork's 150 Best Albums of the 1990s.
+Staff writer Laura Snapes said: "Dig Me Out is one of the rare rock albums that makes a case for rock as a revivifying force and does not whiff."
 The album was also included in the book 1001 Albums You Must Hear Before You Die.